Coming from Producer-Director Arnold Leibovit, producer of The Puppetoon Movie ~ Volume 1 (2015),

 The Puppetoon Movie ~ Volume 2 Blu-ray + DVD

 will be comprised of numerous Puppetoons kept from the public eye for more than 80 years!
-They will be digitally restored in
+They are being digitally restored in

-2K High Definition, guaranteed to be a visual feast for the eyes and ears
+2K High Definition, will be Uncut, and are guaranteed to be a visual feast for the eyes.

 In the annals of Hollywood, George Pal will always be